 “Mammals, like all other living organisms, have a perverse tendency to defy exact classification.”

-Nonetheless, this hasn’t stopped some trying.
-In the late 1960s Maurice Burton and Konrad Herter argued that the blunt teeth, stronger jaws and shorter body-to-gut ratio (1:6) of hedgehogs compared with other insectivores implied an omnivorous diet.
-In Hedgehogs, however, Nigel Reeve notes that hogs possess simple stomachs and a non-complex colon with a poorly defined ileocolonic junction (where small intestine becomes large intestine), suggesting they’re not built for a diverse diet.
+Indeed, in our garden we have observed variation in the hedgehogs' response to gravy bones (a type of small dog biscuit) - some ignore them, some sniff and reject them, while others eat them.
+This implies individuals have food preferences, albeit perhaps transitory ones, which further confirms one should be cautious in ascribing dietary preferences in this species.
+This hasn't stopped some trying, though, and in the late 1960s Maurice Burton and Konrad Herter argued that the blunt teeth, stronger jaws and shorter body-to-gut ratio (1:6) of hedgehogs compared with other insectivores implied an omnivorous diet.
+In Hedgehogs, however, Nigel Reeve notes that hogs possess simple stomachs and a non-complex colon with a poorly defined ileocolonic junction (where small intestine becomes large intestine), suggesting they're not built for a diverse diet.

 To be an omnivore (from the Latin omne meaning all and vorare to devour) in the most rigorous sense, an animal must be physiologically adapted to consume and digest animal and plant tissues.
 In support of such a classification, in The New Hedgehog Book, Pat Morris describes how hedgehogs have more than a metre (over three feet) of guts and a very large stomach for an animal of their size that contains potent digestive juices capable of handling a varied diet.
 Despite this, Reeve notes that the lack of a caecum in hedgehogs means that food passes through the gut rapidly, within 12 to 16 hours, making it unlikely that much of the fermentation necessary for plant digestion occurs.